sarabanderby/lemonade-stand-assistant/README.md

 This demo showcases how to deploy an AI-powered customer service assistant with multiple guardrails to ensure safe, compliant, and on-brand interactions.
 The solution uses Llama 3.2 as the base language model, protected by three detector models that monitor for harmful content, prompt injection attacks, and language compliance.

+**In this demo, we are following these assumptions of principles:**

+1. The LLM is untrusted.
+All its output must be validated.
+2. The user is untrusted.
+All the input must be validated.
+3. Triggering of specific detectors are monitored and visualized.
+(Alerts are out of scope but could be done)

 ## Detailed description

 The Lemonade Stand Assistant provides an interactive customer service experience for a fictional lemonade stand business.
 Customers can ask questions about products, ingredients, pricing, and more through a conversational interface.